GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - BIM and OFF exports are only available in Quick Viewer, as stated above
   - GLB exports, where applicable, can additionally have either DRACO or DRACO+WEBP or MESHOPT or MESHOPT+WEBP compression applied by using [glTF Transform](https://gltf-transform.dev):
     - These exports are marked as either of: `GLB_d` `GLB_dw` `GLB_m` `GLB_mw` (for regular exports) `GLBx_d` `GLBx_dw` `GLBx_m` `GLBx_mw` (for alternative exports)
+    - WEBP exported texture resolution is fixed at 1k in mobile GLTF Viewer but is selectable in desktop viewers (1k, 2k, 4k)
     - Seem to work fine in general but might not be good for some rare models
   - Some viewers also offer alternative exports marked as `OBJx` `DAEx` `GLTFx` `USDZx`:
     - Should be tried either out of curiosity or if their regular export counterparts don't produce good results